 Where are you located?

-We are currently at a temporary location at 11 Charles Street in Dorchester, MA.
-However, in fall 2022, our new state-of-the-art facility at 174 Ipswich Street in Fenway will open.
-Our new home will feature high-tech fashion and fine art studios, a cutting-edge STEAM (STEM + Arts) lab, a rooftop recital hall, professional theatres, and more.
-While construction is under way, please check out this virtual tour of our future building.
+We are located at our new state-of-the-art facility at 174 Ipswich Street in Fenway.
+Our new home features high-tech fashion and fine art studios, a cutting-edge STEAM (STEM + Arts) lab, a rooftop recital hall, professional theaters, and more.
+You can view this virtual tour of our future building.

 I received my decision.
 What do I do next?